How much is your car worth?

 The Blazer LT/RS/Premier offers an optional 360 degree parking monitor to allow the driver to see objects all around the vehicle on a screen.
 The Outback only offers a rear monitor and front and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the sides.

 Both the Blazer and the Outback have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, rearview cameras, available crash mitigating brakes, lane departure warning systems, blind spot warning systems and rear cross-path warning.

 The Blazer’s corrosion warranty is 1 year longer than the Outback’s (6 vs. 5 years).

-Chevrolet pays for scheduled maintenance on the Blazer for 2 years and 24,000 miles.
-Chevrolet will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Chevrolet pays for the first scheduled maintenance on the Blazer.
+Chevrolet will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Subaru doesn’t pay scheduled maintenance for the Outback.

 There are almost 5 times as many Chevrolet dealers as there are Subaru dealers, which makes it much easier should you ever need service under the Blazer’s warranty.